 On the good side, though, the handlebar on this bike features a multi-grip design, promoting several workout postures.
 Rubber foam material completely covers it, supplying a stable and ergonomic grip.
 In addition, the parallel bars feature pulse sensors on their lower part so that the console can also read the pulse.

 As opposed to the handlebars, the seat on the Sole LCB features 4-way adjustability, up/down and fore to aft.
 In addition, the seat post offers ten height settings, with increments of 1″ in between.
 On its minimum setting, it stands above the ground at 44″.

 The bike can accommodate users between 5′ and 6’5″ (152.4 – 195.5 cm).
 Even though the seat post features adjustment holes and a knob that secures it in the desired position, it also has an ovalized shape to prevent sliding off the seat.

-The saddle on this upright bike is quite comfortable, featuring a contoured, thick-looking design with gel cushioning.
-However, it’s considerably more extensive than the average saddle found in spin bikes or road bikes.
+The saddle on this upright bike is comfortable, featuring a contoured, thick-looking design with gel cushioning.
+However, it’s considerably more extensive than the average saddle on spin or road bikes.

 It comfortably accommodates users riding upright, eliminating stress on the lower back.
 In addition, the adjustment knobs are pretty sizeable and easy to grip and turn.